Starfield and Redfall delayed to "first half of 2023"

-Today, the publisher announced that Starfield and Redfall have been delayed to the first half of 2023.
+Today, the publisher announced on Twitter that Starfield and Redfall have been delayed to the first half of 2023.

 The news comes just weeks before the Xbox and Bethesda Games Showcase on June 12, where both titles were expected to receive big deep dives ahead of their original 2022 release dates.
 In an official statement, Bethesda said of the delay:

 "We've made the difficult decision to delay the launches of Redfall and Starfield to the first half of 2023.
-The teams at Arkane Austin [Redfall] and Bethesda Game Studios (Starfield) have incredible ambitions for their games, and we want to ensure that you receive the best, most published versions of them.
+The teams at Arkane Austin (Redfall) and Bethesda Game Studios (Starfield) have incredible ambitions for their games, and we want to ensure that you receive the best, most polished versions of them.

 "We want to thank everyone for their excitement for Redfall and Starfield.
 That energy is a huge part of what inspires all of us every day and drives our own excitement for what we are creating."